MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 No, you can disable all of them or enable any of them based on your organizations preferences.

-### I created seperate VNets in Azure.
+### I created separate VNets in Azure.
 What steps do I need to take?

 If you have multiple VNets created, you need to peer your VNets.
 If your'e peering any two networks, ensure to peer from both networks to each other.
 Thus, if you peer three networks, you will need to do six peerings.